How to be Productive in a New Job Search Journey

 This is highly dependent on your role and the autonomy you have in it, but try to focus on the parts of your job you still like.
 Or, consider asking your manager to put you on a project you want to work on.
 A job search can take time, so if while you’re searching you can work on something meaningful to you you’re less likely to jump at the first new opportunity.
 Plus, not only will you be a bit happier by working on what you enjoy but you’ll be at least keeping up your skills in that area so you’re prepped for your next role.

-Doing these four things will ensure that you are not only continuing to complete your daily tasks but do so at a high level.
+Doing these four things will ensure that you are not only continuing to complete your daily tasks but do so at a high level and it will always help you to be productive in a new job hunt as well.
 The last thing you need is to explain to your manager why your work is slipping or have people start to question whether you should still be in your position.
 If you stay productive until the end, you can not only leave on good terms but your terms.